Pylons/substanced/docs/index.rst

 like a blog, a shopping cart application, a scheduling application, or any other web app that requires both an administration and a retail interface.

-Substance D owes much of its spirit to the Zope 2 application server.
+Substance D owes much of its spirit to the :term:`Zope` application server.

 It will run under CPython 2.6, and 2.7.